ebehii/starter-academic/content/authors/admin/_index.md

 I am a PhD candidate in economics at Vanderbilt University.
 I study inter-firm networks and their impact on economic growth through firm productivity and international trade.

+I am on the job market in the 2020-2021 academic year and will be available for interviews.

 Fields of Specialization: Industrial Organization, International Trade, Networks